yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 We can now check the effectiveness of the S/N threshold using SNplot, which plots the mass spectrum with the masses below and above the chosen threshold, where the noise is indicated by red.

-The *cut* parameter can be computed as estimated noise level * user defined S/N threshold, so if we get 346.0706 as a noise level from KMDnoise, we can multiply it by 6, which gives us 2076.
+The *cut* parameter can be computed as estimated noise level * multiplier, so if we get 346.0706 as a noise level from KMDnoise, we can multiply it by 6, which gives us 2076.
 *Mass* parameter defines a centerpoint to look at the mass spectrum.
 *Parameter window.x* sets the +/- range around the mass centerpoint, default is 0.5 *Parameter window.y* sets the y-axis for the plot, when cut is multiplied by this value.